-DBRS Limited (DBRS Morningstar) confirmed its ratings on the Bank of Montreal (BMO or the Bank) and its related entities, including BMO’s Long-Term Issuer Rating at AA and Short-Term Issuer Rating at R-1 (high).
-The trends on all ratings are Stable.
-BMO’s Long-Term Issuer Rating is composed of an Intrinsic Assessment (IA) of AA (low) and a Support Assessment (SA) of SA2, which reflects the expectation of timely systemic support from the Government of Canada (rated AAA with a Stable trend by DBRS Morningstar).
-As a result of the SA2 designation, the Bank’s Long-Term Issuer Rating benefits from a one-notch uplift to the Bank’s IA.
+DBRS Limited (DBRS Morningstar) confirmed the ratings of the Bank of Montreal (BMO or the Bank) and its related entities, including BMO’s Long-Term Issuer Rating at AA and Short-Term Issuer Rating at R-1 (high).
+All ratings have Stable trends.
+The Bank’s Long-Term Issuer Rating, which is composed of an Intrinsic Assessment of AA (low) and a Support Assessment of SA2, reflects the expectation of timely, systemic support from the Government of Canada (rated AAA with a Stable trend by DBRS Morningstar).
+This results in a one-notch lift to BMO’s Long-Term Issuer Rating.

 KEY RATING CONSIDERATIONS

-The rating confirmations and Stable trends reflect BMO’s diversified franchise, solid earnings, strong balance sheet fundamentals, and ranking as the eighth-largest bank in North America by assets.
-BMO’s strong position in Canada is complemented by an enhanced U.S. franchise with the closing of the Bank of the West (BOTW) acquisition on February 1, 2023.
-BOTW adds scale, doubling BMO’s U.S. branch network and expanding its geographic footprint to include California along with other states, further diversifying the Bank’s previously Midwest-focused U.S. franchise.
-In DBRS Morningstar’s view, the combination does not increase credit risk because both companies have a strong lending track record; however, the BOTW acquisition adds increased operational and integration risk.
+The rating confirmations and Stable trends reflect BMO’s diversified franchise, ranking as the eighth-largest bank in North America by assets, solid earnings, and strong balance sheet fundamentals.
+BMO’s footprint spans Canada, while the U.S. franchise, which is currently focused on states in the U.S. Midwest with some national businesses, it will be further enhanced by the announced acquisition of Bank of the West (BOTW; unrated), which will double its branch network and expand its geographic reach.
+In DBRS Morningstar’s view, the combination does not add to credit risk because both companies have a strong lending track record.
+However, as with all acquisitions, there are integration risks, especially for an acquisition of this size.
 BMO’s ratings are further supported by a conservative risk profile, reflecting a strong and prudent underwriting culture.
-Additionally, the Bank benefits from a relatively stable deposit base that is sourced in both Canada and the U.S., with DBRS Morningstar viewing both BMO’s funding and liquidity profile and capitalization as solid.
+DBRS Morningstar views both the Bank’s funding and liquidity profile—which benefits from a stable deposit base that is sourced in both Canada and the U.S.—and its capitalization as strong.

-Conversely, BMO’s ratings would be downgraded if there are significant operational issues with the BOTW acquisition integration.
-Additionally, material deposit outflows or a sustained deterioration in asset quality, especially caused by deficiencies in risk management or increase in risk appetite, would also lead to a downgrade of the ratings.
+Conversely, BMO’s ratings would be downgraded if there were significant operational issues with acquisition integration or an inability to rebuild capital post acquisition.
+Additionally, a sustained or significant deterioration in asset quality, especially from an increase in risk appetite, or a decline in profitability levels to below that of its peer group, would result in a downgrade of the ratings.

-Franchise Combined Building Block (BB) Assessment: Very Strong
+Franchise Combined Building Block (BB) Assessment: Very Strong/Strong

 Risk Combined Building Block (BB) Assessment: Very Strong/Strong